-We are in the process of evaluating various financing alternatives in the public or private equity markets including the sale of common stock through our ATM Agreement with Canaccord, government grants or through the license of our technology to additional external parties through partnerships or research collaborations as we will need to finance future research and development activities, general and administrative expenses and working capital.
+We are in the process of evaluating various financing alternatives in the public or private equity markets, government grants or through the license of our technology to additional external parties through partnerships or research collaborations as we will need to finance future research and development activities, general and administrative expenses and working capital.
 However, there is no certainty about our ability to obtain such financing.